-With Julian Assange consigned to ambling between the sun bed and his speaking balcony at the Ecuadorian embassy, the fight for free information went a little quiet until Edward Snowden appeared to shake it all up again.
-Now, Assange is back in the news and transparency has been re-established as one of the key issues of our age.
-In his excellent new film, We Steal Secrets: The Story of WikiLeaks, the Oscar-winning documentary maker Alex Gibney (Enron: The Smartest Guys in the Room, Taxi to the Dark Side) charts the organisation's journey, creating a clear distinction between its noble founding principles and the delusional narcissism of Assange, the human being.
+With Julian Assange consigned to ambling between his lounge chair and his speaking balcony at the Ecuadorian embassy, the fight for free information had gone a little quiet until Edward Snowden appeared and shook it all up again.
+Now, Assange is back in the news and transparency has been reestablished as one of the key issues of our age.
+In his excellent new film, We Steal Secrets: The Story of WikiLeaks, the Oscar-winning documentary maker Alex Gibney (Enron: The Smartest Guys in the Room, Taxi to the Dark Side) charts the organization's journey, creating a clear distinction between its noble founding principles and the delusional narcissism of Assange, the human being.

-To find out more about it, I went down to the Soho Hotel to talk to Alex.
+To find out more about it, I went down to the Soho Hotel to talk with Alex.

 The trailer for

 VICE: Hey, Alex.
 How easy was it to separate Assange from WikiLeaks?

 Alex Gibney: I agree that you can’t really separate Assange from WikiLeaks—and he’s made sure of that—but you can see what WikiLeaks started out to do and the mechanisms it established.
 Those things you can believe in without having to believe in Julian Assange.
 I think Julian would like us to think that he and the principles of transparency are one and the same thing—I don’t think they are.
 So that’s why you can make a distinction.
 Julian has always controlled the organization, but the ideals of the organization and its founding mechanisms live beyond Julian.

 He’s obviously a big George Orwell fan and quotes him liberally, but it seems to me like there’s an Animal Farm situation going on with him—he seems to think he's somehow "more equal" than others.